Research in the Hallas Lab

 Quantum materials can have marvelous magnetic and electronic states, ranging from superconductors to spin liquids to topological semimetals.
 These states often emerge under extreme conditions, very low temperatures and high magnetic fields.
 We have the ability to measure a wide range of physical properties, including magnetic susceptibility, heat capacity, and electrical resistivity, down to 0.05 K (1/20th of a degree above absolute zero!) and magnetic fields up to 14 T.

-Seeing deeper with neutrons and muons
+Seeing deeper with neutrons, x-rays, muons